Chapter 1: Introduction to Templates

 Figure 1.2 – Side effect of incorrectly defined macro

-To avoid this problem, parameters in the macro definition are embraced in brackets.
+To avoid this problem, parameters in the macro definition should be wrapped in brackets.
 Let’s have a look at the modified version of our multiply macro:

 #include <iostream>